bilwa496/bilwa.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Why you'd like to know more about me
 ---

-My name is Inigo Montoya.
+My name is Bilwasiva Basu Mallick.
+Master's of Engineering in Computer Science & BE in EEE.
 I have the following qualities:

-- I rock a great mustache
+- I am a smple soul and humble human.
-- I'm extremely loyal to my family
+- I'm always here to help you.
+- I'm passionate about creative writing.

 What else do you need?